Grading Rules for the IPL

 - Students can make-up only one lab during make-up period and only if they had a valid excuse for missing that lab.

 - You must communicate with your TA to schedule a make-up, and provide an adequate documentation for your absence.
-All make-ups must be approved by the IPL Directors/Supervisor in consultation with the TA.
+All make-ups must be approved by the IPL Directors/Supervisor in consultation with the TA, who must be present during the make-up.

 - The make-up week is April 11-15.
 Your TA can schedule approved make-ups during the term, and must be present in the lab for each make-up class.